milhamj/milhamj/README.md

 ### Hi there 👋

+I'm a sofware engineer primarily focus on developing Android native app.
+I do some side projects using python, nodejs, and go.

+🍭

 <!--
 **milhamj/milhamj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.